KeyPair-Consulting/Theseus/README.md

 #### `u32-counter-raw`
 Usage:
 	`u32-counter-raw <filename>`
-* Extract deltas treated as 32-bit unsigned counters (they may roll over).
+* Extracts deltas treated as 32-bit unsigned counters (they may roll over).
 * Input values of type uint32_t are provided in `<filename>`.
 * Output values of type uint32_t are sent to stdout.
 * Example DCU20 - A binary file is given as input and stdout is sent to a binary file with command `./u32-counter-raw ./dcu20-input-u32.bin > ./dcu20-output-u32.bin`: